Hyperion (horse)

-Hyperion (18 April 1930 – 9 December 1960) was a British-bred Thoroughbred, a dual classic winner and an outstanding sire.
+Hyperion (18 April 1930 – 9 December 1960) was a British-bred Thoroughbred racehorse, a dual classic winner, an outstanding sire, and considered to be one of the most important Thoroughbreds of the 20th century.

 Owned by Edward Stanley, 17th Earl of Derby, Hyperion won GBP £29,509 during his racing career—a considerable sum at the time.
-His victories included the Epsom Derby and St Leger Stakes.
-He was the most successful British-bred sire of the 20th century and champion sire in Great Britain six times between 1940 and 1954.
+His victories included the Epsom Derby and the St. Leger Stakes.
+He was the most successful British-bred sire of the 20th century and the champion sire in the UK six times between 1940 and 1954.

+History

-Hyperion was by the good sire Gainsborough, who was one of three wartime Triple Crown winners in Great Britain.
+Hyperion was born on 18 April 1930.
+He was by the good Thoroughbred sire Gainsborough, who was one of three wartime Triple Crown winners in the United Kingdom.
 His dam, Selene, was by Chaucer, a talented son of the undefeated St. Simon.
-Selene was also the dam of such good sires as Sickle (GB) (sireline ancestor of Native Dancer and Sea Bird), Pharamond (US), and Hunter's Moon (GB).
-Hyperion was inbred in the third and fourth generation to St. Simon, and was trained by George Lambton at Newmarket.
-Hyperion, who stood just 15.1 hands high, was one of the smallest horses to ever win a British Classic, but he had a good action and beautiful temperament.
+Selene was also the dam of such good sires such as Sickle (GB) (sireline ancestor of Native Dancer and Sea Bird), Pharamond (US), and Hunter's Moon (GB).
+Hyperion was linebred 3x4 to St. Simon.

+The colt was bred and owned by Edward Stanley, 17th Earl of Derby, who hired George Lambton to train him.

+According to writer Avalyn Hunter on Hyperion's conformation: "[Hyperion was a] muscular, powerfully built chestnut horse...he was short-legged and long-bodied for his height [], and somewhat ewe-necked and straight-shouldered, but had excellent action.
+He was light-boned below the knee.
+Although he had a distinct personality, and could have a mind of his own, he had a calm disposition.
+He was a thoroughly lazy horse at work, which was unfortunate as he needed a good deal of training to get into top condition, but was a determined performer on the race course."

 Racing career

-At two years

-Hyperion was a good two-year-old winning the New Stakes at Ascot and the Dewhurst Stakes plus a dead-heat in the Prince of Wales Stakes from five starts in 1932.
+As 2-year-old, in 1932, Hyperion won the New Stakes at Ascot and the Dewhurst Stakes, plus a dead-heat in the Prince of Wales Stakes, from five starts in 1932.
+He was undefeated in four starts.
+In 1933, as a 3-year-old, Hyperion went on to win the Chester Vase, the Epsom Derby, the Prince of Wales Stakes, and the St. Leger Stakes.

-At three years

-He was undefeated in four starts, winning the Chester Vase, the Epsom Derby, the Prince of Wales Stakes and the St Leger Stakes.

-At four years

-He raced four times also at four years, winning two races, the March Stakes (ten furlongs) and the Burwell Stakes (showcase handicap), both contested at Newmarket.
-In his main race, the Ascot Gold Cup, he was third to Felicitation and Thor.
-The two and a half miles indicated that he was not a true stayer.
-In the Dullingham Stakes at Newmarket, only two horses started where three-year-old, Caithness, carrying 8 st. 1 lb. defeated Hyperion carrying 10 st. 2 lb. by a short head.
+He raced four times at the age of 4, winning two races, the March Stakes (ten furlongs) and the Burwell Stakes (showcase handicap), both contested at Newmarket.
+In his main race, the Ascot Gold Cup, he placed third, after Felicitation and Thor.
+The 2.5 mile race indicated that he was not a true stayer.
+In the Dullingham Stakes at Newmarket, only two horses started where the 3-year-old, Caithness, carrying 8 st. 1 lb. defeated Hyperion carrying 10 st. 2 lb. by a short head.